SpreadSheetStation/Final-Project_DEZ2025/README.md

 # Final-Project_DEZ2025
+Hello there!
 Welcome to my Final Project for the Data Engineering Zoomcamp 2025!

 ## Bitcoin Trading Patterns Pipeline
 This project delivers a fully automated, Dockerized data pipeline to analyze Bitcoin trading patterns from 2018 to 2025.
 It pulls daily candlestick data from Kaggle’s “Bitcoin Historical Datasets 2018-2024” (sourced via Binance API), processes it with PySpark, and stores it in Google BigQuery for trading insights.
 Built with modern tools like Terraform, Airflow, and Docker, it’s portable, scalable, and ready for visualization in Looker Studio.